Delhi election 2025: Voting begins in Indian capital – DW – 02/05/2025

 AAP scooped up 62 seats in the last election in 2020 and Kejriwal was elected the chief minister.
 But the leader has been mired in legal troubles culminating in his arrest in March last year, just a month ahead of the parliamentary elections, on allegations of corrupt allocation of liquor licenses.

-Kejriwal stepped down as the top Delhi minister after the Supreme Court allowed his release on bail in September.
+Kejriwal stepped down as the top Delhi minister after the Supreme Court allowed his release on bail in September and was replaced by former Delhi education minister Atishi Marlena Singh.

 The former civil servant said he was putting his fate in the hands of the public.